 - Accepted or enrolled in an eligible degree program at an accredited U.S. school in one of the following primary care disciplines:

 Understand the service commitment.

-In return for each school year, or partial school year, of financial support received, you agree to provide primary health care services for 1 year at an NHSC-approved site located in a high-need Health Professional Shortage Area (HPSA) (PDF - 63 KB).
-For the first school year, or partial school year, of support, there is a minimum 2-year service commitment.
+In return for the first school year (or partial school year) of financial support receive, you agree to provide primary health care services for 2 years at an NHSC-approved site located in a medically underserved area.
+For each additional school year (or partial school year), you agree to serve an additional year.

 Review the types of NHSC-approved sites.